projectcapsule/capsule/docs/content/general/proxy.md

 yes
 ```
 ## HTTP support
 Capsule proxy supports `https` and `http`, although the latter is not recommended, we understand that it can be useful for some use cases (i.e. development, working behind a TLS-terminated reverse proxy and so on).
-As the default behaviour is to work with `https`, we need to use the flag `--enable-ssl=false` if we really want to work under `http`.
+As the default behaviour is to work with `https`, we need to use the flag `--enable-ssl=false` if we want to work under `http`.

 After having the `capsule-proxy` working under `http`, requests must provide authentication using an allowed Bearer Token.